Kaiteriteri

 If you have younger children, then Kaiteriteri is also a good place for kids kayaking and other water sports.
 Waka Tours Abel Tasman operates from Kaiteriteri, and have fantastic activities for adults and kids of all ages.
 Waka are traditional Maori canoes.
 Waka Tours include a paddle and some excellent insights into local Maori culture and history.

-The beach is naturally curved so the water is usually extremely calm.
+Kaiteriteri beach is naturally curved so the water is usually extremely calm.
 It is also next to other beaches and small coves that can safely explored when launching from the main beach.
+You canalso catch a water taxi into the Abel Tasman National Park from here.
 The Kaiteriteri store, located right on the waterfront, also sells ice creams to round off a great day with the family.

 Glorious